top of page

 • Valid Virginia driver’s license with good driving record; willing to transport participants in agency vehicle.

-• Current CPR/First Aid certification (or ability to obtain prior to start). • Must pass a criminal background check and TB screening.
+• Must pass a criminal background check and TB screening.

 Skills & Attributions: